Projected Subgradient Ascent for Convex Maximization: Abstract

 \section{Abstract}

-We consider the problem of maximizing a convex function over a closed convex set.
-Classical methods solve such problems using iterative schemes that repeatedly improve a solution.
-For linear maximization, we show that a single orthogonal projection suffices to obtain an approximate solution.
-For general convex functions over convex sets, we show that projected subgradient ascent converges to a first-order stationary point when using arbitrarily large step sizes.
-Taking the step size to infinity leads to the conditional gradient algorithm, and iterated linear optimization as a special case.
-We illustrate numerical experiments using a single projection for linear optimization in the elliptope, reducing the problem to the computation of a nearest correlation matrix.
+We consider the problem of maximizing a convex function over a closed convex set in a real Hilbert space.
+For linear functions, we show that a single orthogonal projection suffices to obtain an approximate solution.
+For continuous convex functions over convex sets, we show that projected subgradient ascent converges to a first-order stationary point when using arbitrarily large step sizes.
+Taking the step sizes to infinity leads to a deterministic variant of the conditional gradient algorithm, and iterated linear optimization as a special case.